 IBM X FORCE INDEX FINDING: Top Attack Impact – Extortion

-Extortion was the top impact from threat actors last year claiming 27% of incidents, IBM predicts this trend will continue to grow as hackers evolve and adapt to organisations defences.
+Extortion was the top impact from threat actors last year, claiming 27% of incidents.
+IBM predicts this trend will continue to grow as hackers evolve and adapt to organisations’ defences.
 Europe saw the highest amount of extortion cases last year, making up 44% of all extortion cases.
 The UK was the most targeted country within Europe, accounting for 43% of cases.

-There was a slight decline in ransomware attacks last year, however IBM discovered that the time to execute attacks has reduced by 94%, meaning that what once took hackers months, now takes a couple of days.
+There was a slight decline in ransomware attacks last year; however, IBM discovered that the time to execute attacks has reduced by 94%, meaning that what once took hackers months now takes a couple of days.
 This new challenge highlights the importance of understanding how threat actors think and operate, as well as ensuring comprehensive defence systems are put in place.

 IBM X FORCE INDEX FINDING: Phishing and Vulnerability Exploitation – The Top Initial Access Vectors in Attacks

 Phishing is still the favoured infection vector for cybercriminals attempting to exploit organisations, identified in 41% of attacks.
-62% of all phishing attacks last year used spear phishing attachments, deployed by themselves or via service.
+62% of all phishing attacks last year used spear phishing attachments, deployed by themselves or via a service.

-Since Microsoft announced its decision to block macros and improve security in Office, there has been a significant drop in infections by malicious macros, IBM states โMalicious use of ISO and LNK files escalated as the primary tactic to deliver malware through spam in 2022โ.
+Since Microsoft announced its decision to block macros and improve security in Office, there has been a significant drop in infections by malicious macros.
+IBM states, โMalicious use of ISO and LNK files escalated as the primary tactic to deliver malware through spam in 2022โ.

 Regarding vulnerabilities, cybercriminals already possess a multitude of them, and they don’t need to spend resources searching for new ones as many old common.
-Unfortunately many common vulnerabilities still work just fine for themโฆ
+Unfortunately, many common vulnerabilities still work just fine for themโฆ

 IBM X FORCE INDEX FINDING: Cyber-Related Developments of Russiaโs First Year of War in Ukraine – Hacktivism & Wiper Attacks

-Russiaโs invasion of Ukraine sparked industry-wide and governmental predictions of high impact cyber operations in modern warfare โ the severity of these predictions has not fully materialised.
+Russiaโs invasion of Ukraine sparked industry-wide and governmental predictions of high-impact cyber operations in modern warfare โ the severity of these predictions has not fully materialised.

 Modern warfare no longer means isolated geographical combat, and this war has reignited international hacktivist threats โ spawning pro-Russian groups with global target lists โ and has reshaped the cybercrime landscape in Eastern Europe.

-Notably, defenders are adapting quickly to these wiper attacks and identifying, analysing and publicizing attacks to help prevent future victims.
+Notably, defenders are adapting quickly to these wiper attacks and identifying, analysing and publicising attacks to help prevent future victims.
 There were 8 identified wiper attacks last year, alongside the discovery and disruption of a planned Russian cyber attack on Ukraineโs electric grid in April 2022.

 Recommendations from the X-Force Threat Intelligence Index